dhis2/dhis2-android-sdk/docs/content/developer/debugging.md

 1. Ensure you have the Android SDK installed (you probably will if you are planning to debug an Android app)
 2. Download Flipper from [its website](https://fbflipper.com/)
-3. Modify your build.gradle to install Flipper dependencies.
+3. Check to ensure the flipper dependencies are included in /app/build.gradle to install Flipper dependencies.

     ```gradle
     dependencies {